mk-fg/image-deduplication-tool/README.md

 Output is sorted by this "distance" value, so most similar images (with the lowest number) should come first (see --top-n parameter).

+Optional --reported-db (or "-d") parameter allows efficient skipping of already-reported "similar" image pairs by recording these in a dbm file.
+Intended usage for this option is to skip repeating same hash-similar pairs on repeated runs, reporting similarity for new images instead.

 Operation